Stone Garrett Player Props: Nationals vs. Astros

-Wednesday, Stone Garrett and the Washington Nationals face the Houston Astros and Framber Valdez, with the first pitch at 8:10 PM ET.
+On Thursday, Stone Garrett (.375 on-base percentage in past 10 games, 53 points above season-long percentage) and the Washington Nationals face the Houston Astros, whose starting pitcher will be Cristian Javier.
+First pitch is at 8:10 PM ET.

-In his last action (on June 10 against the Braves) he went 1-for-4 with a home run and an RBI.
+He strung together two hits (going 2-for-3) in his last game against the Astros.

 Stone Garrett Game Info & Props vs. the Astros